Golf Tutorials

 Create the Proper Spine Tilt

 This is a big one.
 To promote that upward hit on the ball, your spine needs to be tilted slightly away from the target.
 Think of your lead shoulder being higher than your trail shoulder.
 An easy way to feel this is to get into your setup, and then slide your trail hand down your leg until your fingertips touch your knee.
-This naturally drops your trail shoulder and sets you a perfect spine angle to launch the ball high and st-pstraight
+This naturally drops your trail shoulder and sets you in a perfect spine angle to launch the ball high and straight.

 Step 2: The Grip – How to Control the Clubface